MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     filter(x -> x > 3, 1:6) #-> [4, 5, 6]

-Where `filter()` returns a filtered dataset, the `Filter` combinator returns a pipeline component, which could then be composed with any data generating pipeline.
+Where `filter()` returns a filtered dataset, the `Filter` combinator returns a query component, which could then be composed with any data generating query.

     KeepEven = Filter(iseven.(It))
     run(OneTo(6) >> KeepEven)